Click the button above to expand to full-screen view.

 Some employers are open to sponsoring work visas for international students.
 Visa sponsorship is clearly indicated on the list of registered employers.
 If you require sponsorship, focus your efforts during the VCF on communicating with employers who will sponsor.
 There is no need to ask “Will you provide sponsorship?” because that question is already answered.
 Instead, use your time to get clarification on the application process and determine which opportunities are a good fit for your skills and experience.

 Will there be job postings?
 Where can I find them?

 When logged into your account, click the Job Board tab.
 Review job postings and be informed about available positions and how to apply (and then you can formulate your questions for the chat room).
 Not all employers post positions.

 Who will be in an employer chat room?

 An employer will host a chat room where you and other participants can ask questions and converse.
-You may enter a maximum of three rooms at a time; exit existing rooms to enter new ones.
+You may enter a maximum of one room at a time; exit existing rooms to enter new ones.
 The organization representatives will be listed once you are in the room.
 For confidential reasons, chat visitors will be listed by first name and first initial of last name (you will see your own name in full).
 Private chatting is also possible between participants and employers.

 What types of questions will employers be prepared to answer?

 After you have done your research on the organization by reviewing their profile, and you notice specific jobs are posted in the Virtual Fair, you can ask about those jobs, requirements, and fit.
 You can also ask about other opportunities.
 Questions about an organization's culture and future opportunities are also welcome.
 Ask questions that will help you assess whether an employer or opportunity would be a good fit for you.

 Do not ask personal questions, or be too informal in your chatting.